underlay/tasl/docs/INSTANCES.md

 type Reference = { kind: "reference"; index: number }
 ```

-Note that product and coproduct _types_ have the same structure, product and coproduct _values_ are structurally different.
-A product value has values for each of its type's components, while a coproduct value only has a value for one of its type's options.
+Instances are always instances of a particular schema, so the first argument to the `Instance` constructor is a `readonly schema: Schema`.

-Here's an example instance of the example schema given in [SCHEMAS.md](./SCHEMAS.md)
+Here's an example instance of our example schema.

 ```ts
 import { Schema, types, Instance } from "tasl"